It’s rarely what you think it is.

 No, it doesn’t.
+Not even close.

 Become a Patron of Ask Leo! and go ad-free!